Consult a counselor to help you build confidence and feel less awkward around others. Simply click here to find one now.

-Do reach out to a certified mental health professional if you feel like you need help (this link will allow to you speak to someone online).
+Do reach out to a counselor if you feel like you need help (this link will allow to you find one near you or one to speak to online).
 Social awkwardness should not prevent you from living your life.
 There is help that can work for you.

 You may also like: